Kagemusha

-Kagemusha (影武者) is a 1980 jidaigeki film directed by Akira Kurosawa.
-It is set in the Sengoku period of Japanese history and tells the story of a lower-class criminal who is taught to impersonate the dying daimyō Takeda Shingen to dissuade opposing lords from attacking the newly vulnerable clan.
+Kagemusha (影武者) is a 1980 Japanese epic jidaigeki film directed by Akira Kurosawa.
+It is set in the Sengoku period of Japanese history and tells the story of a lower-class petty thief who is taught to impersonate the dying daimyō Takeda Shingen to dissuade opposing lords from attacking the newly vulnerable clan.
 Kagemusha is the Japanese term for a political decoy, literally meaning "shadow warrior".
 The film ends with the climactic 1575 Battle of Nagashino.

+Kagemusha was released to critical acclaim.
 The film won the Palme d'Or at the 1980 Cannes Film Festival (tied with All That Jazz).
 It was also nominated for the Academy Award for Best Foreign Language Film and received other honours.
 In 2009 the film was voted at No. 59 on the list of The Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.

 Plot

-During the Sengoku period, in 1571, Takeda Shingen, daimyō of the Takeda clan, meets a thief his brother Nobukado spared from crucifixion due to the thief's uncanny resemblance to Shingen; the brothers agree that he would prove useful as a double, and they decide to use the thief as a kagemusha, a political decoy.
+During the Sengoku period, in 1571, Takeda Shingen, daimyō of Kai province from the Takeda clan, meets a thief his brother Nobukado has spared from crucifixion due to the thief's uncanny resemblance to Shingen.
+The brothers agree that he would prove useful as a double, and they decide to use the thief as a kagemusha, a political decoy.
 Later, while the Takeda army lays siege to a castle belonging to Tokugawa Ieyasu, Shingen is shot while listening to a flute playing in the enemy camp.
-He then orders his forces to withdraw and commands his generals to keep his death a secret for three years before succumbing to his wound.
-Meanwhile, Shingen's rivals Oda Nobunaga, Tokugawa Ieyasu, and Uesugi Kenshin each contemplate the consequences of Shingen's withdrawal, unaware of his death.
+He orders his forces to withdraw and, before succumbing to his wound, commands his generals to keep his death a secret for three years.
+Meanwhile, Shingen's rivals Oda Nobunaga, Tokugawa Ieyasu, and Uesugi Kenshin puzzle over the reason for Shingen's withdrawal, unaware of his death.

 Nobukado presents the thief to Shingen's generals, proposing to have him impersonate Shingen full-time.
 Although the thief is unaware of Shingen's death initially, he eventually finds Shingen's preserved corpse in a large jar, having believed it to contain treasure.
 The generals then decide they cannot trust the thief and release him.
 Later, the jar is dropped into Lake Suwa, which spies working for the Tokugawa and Oda forces witness.
 Suspecting that Shingen has died, the spies go to report their observation, but the thief, having overheard the spies, returns to the Takeda forces and offers to work as a kagemusha.
 The Takeda clan preserves the deception by announcing that they were simply making an offering of sake to the god of the lake, and the spies are ultimately convinced by the thief's performance.